Polistes carnifex: Interactions with other species

 Nests (hanging from low branches on thorny trees near a swamp) were sometimes found within about a meter of nests of a Polybia species and occasionally in similar close proximity to a Mischocyttarus nest.
 Polybia and Mischocyttarus are often associated in the same area; however, Polistes carnifex only occasionally was found in proximity.
 The association of P. carnifex with other species of social wasps has not been reported outside of Costa Rica.
 Some trees bore several nests of different wasp species while many other similar trees bore none, which suggests that there is a non-random distribution.

 The species P. major appears to be a Batesian mimic of this species.

 Parasites

 In a study of six nests of Polistes carnifex, in three cells there was an additional egg instead of the usual one, but these eggs appeared to be of P. carnifex.
 The author of this study found no evidence of parasitism, however, the wasps are indeed parasitized by strepsipteran insects in the genus Xenos.
 These obligate parasites infect the developing wasp larvae in the nest and are present within the abdomens of female wasps when they hatch out.
 Here they remain until they thrust through the cuticle and pupate (males) or release infective first-instar larvae onto flowers (females).
 These larvae are transported back to their nests by foraging wasps.

-Sting

-Although not a particularly aggressive wasp species, it has garnered a reputation in many Latin American countries for its potent sting.
-The YouTube personality and wildlife educator Nathaniel "Coyote" Peterson has deliberately exposed himself to a variety of stinging insects for entertainment and educational purposes, and declared that the executioner wasp's sting is the most painful he has ever received, more painful than that of the bullet ant or the Asian giant hornet.
-Labeling it the "King of sting" in his video journey of the most painful stings from various insects.
-Peterson also said the sting can cause tissue necrosis around the site of the sting, saying, "My arm was swollen for days, and eventually a small hole rotted in my arm from the venom at the sting site."